 2022 ICAHN Annual Conference

 The 2022 ICAHN Annual Conference will be held in-person for one-day-only on Thursday, November 10 from 7:30 a.m. to 4 p.m. at the I-Hotel and Conference Center, 1900 S. First Street, Champaign, IL.
 The theme is "The Story of Rural Health: Community and You."
-No refunds of the registration fee will be given after Friday, October 27, 2022.

 - ICAHN is authorized to award 5.0 hours of pre-approved ACHE Qualified Education credit for this program toward advancement, or recertification in the American College of Healthcare Executives.
 Participants in this program wishing to have the continuing education hours applied toward ACHE Qualified Education credit should indicate their attendance when submitting application to the American College of Healthcare Executives for advancement or recertification.
 Criteria for successful completion include attendance at the entire event and submission of a completed evaluation form.
 The evaluation form will be emailed to you after the conference.
 You will receive your certificate after you complete the evaluation.
 For more information, contact Kathy Fauble email@example.com or Liz Swanson firstname.lastname@example.org.